Brennall/HFH-SRD/Chapter02.md

 Template:           | Mercenary
 :------------------ | :--------
-Proficiencies:      | Combat Reflexes, Manual of Arms Starting Equipment: | Well-oiled sword, metal shield re-painted many times, slightly battered chainmail armor, crossbow, case with 20 quarrels,  military tunic, boots, backpack, 2 week’s iron rations
+Proficiencies:      | Combat Reflexes, Manual of Arms Starting Equipment: | Well-oiled sword, metal shield re-painted many times, slightly battered chainmail armor, crossbow, case with 20 quarrels,  military tunic, boots, backpack, 2 week's iron rations

 This pre-generated template represents a wary sellsword.
 The template is ready for adventure.
-However, if your fighter’s INT is 13 or greater, you may pick one or more additional general proficiencies before play if you’d like (see Starting Proficiencies in Chapter 4).
+However, if your fighter's INT is 13 or greater, you may pick one or more additional general proficiencies before play if you'd like (see Starting Proficiencies in Chapter 4).

 ### Fighter Level Progression